 Where Should You Eat in Richmond?

-I’ve got a whole list of my favorite restaurants in Richmond and just like a celebrity sighting, if you eat at one of those places, you’ve got a good shot of running into me.
-But if you’re truly looking for la creme de la creme, these are the stand-outs.
+I’ve got a whole list of my favorite restaurants in Richmond but if you’re truly looking for la creme de la creme, these are the stand-outs.

 Stella’s: I have never had a bad meal at Stella’s.
 Let me repeat: I have never had a bad meal at Stella’s.
-Everything from the service to the cocktails to the food is always 100% spot on and for the quality of food, prices are spot on.
-If you like Mediterranean flavors, this is absolutely the place to be.
+Everything from the service to the cocktails to the food is always 100% spot on and prices are fair for the quality.
+If you like Mediterranean flavors, this is the place to be.
 If there’s one downside, it’s that you always need a reservation (try OpenTable).